Talks & Workshops

-Audience: Poetry conferences and centers, synagogues and churches, Hillel and Hadassah groups, community centers.
+Audience: Libraries, university classes, Jewish, poetry and book art conferences, synagogues and community centers.
 Talk: 45 minutes/ Q & A: 15 – 30 minutes

 The Middle East in 17 Syllables

-Having been a reporter in the Jerusalem bureau of The New York Times for three years, from the outbreak of the first Palestinian intifada in 1987 through the Scud missile attacks in 1991, I had to find a way to understand and relate to the situation outside of the world of journalism, whose narrow parameters forced me into an “off-the-shelf,” ready-made kind of writing.
+Rick was a reporter in the Jerusalem bureau of The New York Times for three years.
+He covered the outbreak of the first Palestinian intifada in 1987, the Scud missile attacks in 1991, other political and cultural issues.
+But he felt like he had to find a way to understand and relate to the situation outside of the world of journalism.
+Its narrow parameters forced him into an “off-the-shelf,” ready-made kind of writing.

 Telling Our Stories: A Memory to Memoirs Workshop